Architectures in parametric component-based systems: Qualitative and quantitative modelling: Parametric component-based systems

 \end{exa}

 Observe that in Examples \ref{ma-sl}-\ref{repo} we use the concatenation quantifier to describe the execution of the interactions for the several component instances.
 On the other hand, the shuffle quantifier would not provide the encoding of any different implementation of the corresponding architectures.
 This is because the above parametric architectures do not impose order restrictions on the execution of the permissible interactions.
 For this reason, we also omit the application of the iteration operator in these examples.
 Hence, FOEIL can describe sufficiently parametric architectures with no order restrictions in the allowed interactions.
-Next, we provide three more examples of parametric architectures, namely Blackboard, Request/Response, and Publish/Subscribe where the order of interactions constitutes a main feature.
+Next, we provide three more examples of parametric architectures, namely Blackboard, Request/Response, and Publish/Subscribe, where the order of interactions constitutes a main feature.

 \begin{exa} \textbf{(Parametric Blackboard)} The subsequent FOEIL sentence $\psi$ encodes the interactions of Blackboard architecture, described in Example \ref{ex_b_blackboard}, in the parametric setting.
-We consider three set of variables, namely $\mathcal{X}^{(1)}, \mathcal{X}^{(2)}, \mathcal{X}^{(3)},$ for the instances of blackboard, controller, and knowledge sources components, respectively.
+We consider three sets of variables, namely $\mathcal{X}^{(1)}, \mathcal{X}^{(2)}, \mathcal{X}^{(3)}$ for the instances of blackboard, controller, and knowledge sources components, respectively.

 We interpret the above FOEIL sentence as follows: There exists a blackboard and a controller instance ($\exists x^{(1)}, \exists x^{(2)}$) so that the former informs the latter for the available data.
 In turn, the parentheses with the universal shuffle quantifier ($\forall^{\shuffle} x^{(3)}$) encodes that all the sources instances are informed from blackboard in arbitrary order.
 Finally, the parenthesis with the existential shuffle quantifier ($\exists^{\shuffle} y^{(3)}$) describes the triggering and writing process of some of the sources instances, implemented with interleaving.
 Similarly to the non-parametric version of the architecture, the iteration operators describe the repetition of the corresponding parametric interactions.
+An instantiation of parametric Blackboard architecture with three sources is presented in Example \ref{ex_b_blackboard} of Subsection \ref{examples_EPIL}.

 \end{exa}

 \begin{exa} \textbf{(Parametric Request/Response)} Next we present a FOEIL sentence $\psi$ for Request/Response architecture, described in Example \ref{b-r-r}, in the parametric setting.
 We consider the variable sets $\mathcal{X}^{(1)},\mathcal{X}^{(2)},\mathcal{X}^{(3)}$, and $\mathcal{X}^{(4)}$ referring to instances of service registry, service, client, and coordinator component, respectively.